mahendra-04/mahendra-04/README.md

-# Hi 👋, I'm Mahendra
+## Hi 👋, I'm Mahendra

-Welcome to my GitHub profile!
-I'm a passionate learner and web developer interested in building beautiful and functional web applications.

----
+I write code, make websites, and occasionally fix bugs without breaking something else.
+If it works, it was definitely on purpose!

 ## 🙋‍♂️ About Me